James Eichenlaub

 Catherine (Halton) Eichenlaub

-Children: Joseph, born Dec 1967 (Senior Systems Tech, Gray Communications, GA)
+Children: Joseph, born Dec 1967 (Director of Technology, Gray Communications)

 Jeffrey, born Oct 1971 (Vice More…President of Business Development, SMB Dynamics, CO)